 You can also purchase fonts from sites like singlelinefonts.com for a reasonable price.
 The fonts that I have purchased have been $7 which is fairly reasonable.

 What to look out for when buying a single line font.

 Fonts come in different formats which can be a little confusing.
-To purchase or install a single line font you need to have a bit of an understanding about the file extensions that fonts come in.
+To purchase or install a single-line font you need to have a bit of an understanding of the file extensions that fonts come in.
 This can make a BIG difference as they can work quite differently.
-Let’s look how they work!
+Let’s look at how they work!